Holidays & seasons

 Maundy Thursday

-Maundy Thursday has been marked by foot-washing ceremonies since at least the 4th century.
-This ritual is deeply rooted in the story of Jesus washing the fee…
+Maundy Thursday has included foot-washing ceremonies since at least the 4th century.
+The story of Jesus washing the feet of his disciples during the Last Sup…

 New Year